kitnil/awesome/README.md

 - [sbang](https://github.com/spack/sbang) - Run scripts with very long shebang (#!) lines
 - [Docker-Compose-Backup](https://github.com/danmed/Docker-Compose-Backup) - Create compose files from running containers
 - [farge](https://github.com/sdushantha/farge) - Click on a pixel on your screen and show its color value
+- [jenkins-course](https://github.com/wardviaene/jenkins-course) - This is the repository with all the resources for the Jenkins training on Udemy
 - [rtmp-social-multicast](https://github.com/HorusGoul/rtmp-social-multicast) - Want to stream to Twitch, YouTube, Facebook, and/or Periscope at the same time?
 That's what this project allows you to do!
 - [userreconOG](https://github.com/Graey/userreconOG) - A script to find usernames across over 75 social networks.
 - [ad-honeypot-autodeploy](https://github.com/tothi/ad-honeypot-autodeploy) - Deploy a small, intentionally insecure, vulnerable Windows Domain for RDP Honeypot fully automatically.